Boris Johnson's former assistant says she felt like his nanny - ExBulletin

 Boris Johnson’s former assistant says she felt like his nanny

-A former senior aide to Boris Johnson has said she felt like his nanny in an unflattering description of her behavior in the top job, recalling how she scheduled her naps and soothed her tantrums.
+Boris Johnson’s former senior assistant said she felt like his nanny as she recalled having to schedule her naps and quell her tantrums.

-Cleo Watson, brought to No 10 as an ally of Dominic Cummings, described how Mr Johnson needed home training to take precautionary measures to protect others when he was mad during the pandemic, how he made jokes such as the kung-flu and that he would pretend to bend over when she went to take his temperature.
+Special adviser Cleo Watson described how staff created a puppy gate to prevent Mr Johnson from leaving his office as he self-isolated during the pandemic.

-The No 10 special adviser also compared prime ministers’ reluctance to leave office after a number of ministers left government to Donald Trump, saying Mr Johnson was never exactly the type to commitment, except in this case, his reluctance to leave seemed a bit lets storm the Capitol, chaps.
+Ms Watson, who was appointed to government by Dominic Cummings after working on the 2016 Vote Leave campaign, compared her reluctance to leave office to Donald Trump’s refusal to concede defeat after the 2020 US presidential election.

 She also admits there were days when people at the heart of government thought the virus had won, that we had acted too late and our measures weren’t working.

-The revelations are included in an article Ms Watson wrote for Tatler where she describes her work as deputy chief of staff and her experience in No 10 ahead of a new drama Sky This England telling the story of the government’s response Covid.
+The revelations are included in an article Ms Watson wrote for Tatler where she describes her work as Deputy Chief of Staff and her experience in Number 10.

-This includes her version of being fired by Mr Johnson after Mr Cummings left, where Ms Watson says the Prime Minister compared her to an ugly old lamp that a partner ends up with after a divorce.
+After Dominic Cummings left in November 2020, she claims the Prime Minister compared her to an ugly old lamp that a partner ends up with after a divorce before firing her.

 Comparing working in Downing Street to a nursery, she said: That, plus the constant questioning about whether he’s washed his hands or not (What do you mean recently? ), the twisting of his hair, which made him look even more like one of those ’80s troll toys during daily televised press conferences, and the frequent scoldings about doing gags such as Kung- Flu and Aye!
 Corona!, typified much of the pre-terrifying era of brushing with death in the nursery.